“… You will feel like you are creating a myth of your very own.”

 -Amanda Fogel, actress & singer, 2018 participant

 “…In German, we’ve got the term “der rote Faden,” the Red Thread, which means, there is something unseen under the surface, connecting everything.
 In my choreographic pieces, I’m always looking for it, and I think this is it – that during class, being together with the people, everything comes out of your (Judith’s) realm of experience.
 That was my feeling – that we took part in your “blooming.”
 There was… a certain feeling, a taste, that led us through.
 Your huge treasure of experience, guided by the concrete knowledge of the technique and your understanding of art and life and your empathy for us was the Red Thread.
 And in a wonderful way it seemed that everybody had the experience, that he or she could tie on exactly for his or her personal life.
 This work gave me strength and self-confidence.

 …how you gradually introduced the poems was very exciting… As all of this was so subtle, it could go deep inside our souls.

-In Vienna, I did two workshops with you combining Alexander with images… deepening my way to work with art myself.
-On Folegandros, the work with the pictures returned, completed with stories about the Greek gods, which elated me… As I work a lot with archetypes myself, I felt strengthened and affirmed.
+… stories about the Greek gods elated me… I felt strengthened and affirmed.
 I got new inspiration for ways to go on.
 The pictures, the technique, the archetypes, the movements and the surrounding gave me a Red Thread which I could access in the time after the workshop on Folegandros….

 -Angela Kockers, dancer, teacher, & choreographer, 2018 participant